 - Asset-Based Approach

-Within these three broad approaches there are also various different methods.
+Within these three broad approaches there are different methods.

-In arriving at a goodwill value, the following factors are considered: compensation of operator-owner, reasonable compensation, rate of return on tangible assets, and multiplier/ capitalization rate.
+In arriving at a goodwill value, the following factors are considered: compensation of operating-spouse, reasonable compensation, rate of return on tangible assets, and multiplier/capitalization rate.

 Rate of Return